 3. If this exile was not voluntary, what was it that forced me there?
 It was a rather sudden revelation that my beliefs, my faith simply wasn't working for me.
 They had lost their meaning, their power in my life.
 This forced me to look for answers as to why this had happened.
 My journey had begun.

 I will always be a believer.
 I believe there is a God.
 I believe there was a man called Jesus.
 I think that is about all that I believe that conforms to traditional Christianity.
-To me, God is not the theistic, anthropomorphic, monarchial, personal deity beyond the sky, who keeps an account book on each and every one of us, so that at a later date he can judge us as to whether we belong in Heaven or Hell
+To me, God is not the theistic, anthropomorphic, monarchial, personal deity beyond the sky, who keeps an account book on each and every one of us, so that at a later date he can judge us as to whether we belong in Heaven or Hell.

 It goes much deeper than that, but that's a start.
 To me, Jesus was a man whose life so completely revealed the transcendent reality that I call God, that people often referred to him as "God's son or God's only son" (son of man seems to better describe how Jesus saw himself).
 I believe that Jesus was a God-presence, a powerful experience of the presence of the Ground of Being, which undergirds all.
 I see that presence in Jesus.